tcard/sshign.tcardenas.me/README.md

 https://sshign.tcardenas.me

-<p>Sign, verify and encrypt using publicly available SSH keys, right in your browser!</p>
+<p>Sign and verify using publicly available SSH keys, right in your browser!</p>

 <p>While GPG isn't that common, and is a pain, everybody with a GitHub account should have a SSH key.
 This program makes it easy to sign things with it.</p>